 The biodiversity of plant and animal species both domesticated and wild used for food by humans (referred to here as agricultural biodiversity-ABD) is one of the most important assets for rural households, particularly for the poor in marginal areas such as the drylands of the developing world.
 A contribution of Bioversity International to the Dryland Systems CGIAR Research Programme (CRP) [http://drylandsystems.cgiar.org/] has been to examine systematically the diversity of these species in CRP target sites in Mali, Ghana, Malawi and India.
 Bioversity and partners have carried out a set of Agricultural Biodiversity Assessments in these countries.
-In the case of Malawi, the assessment will take place in the Ntcheu district.
-Here we present the protocols used for collecting the data from Malawi.
+In the case of Ghana, the selected sites include three villages in the Wa region: Bompari, Gbelinkaa, Yagtuur.
+Here we present the protocols used for collecting the data from Ghana.